AkchurinDA/AkchurinDA/README.md

 Hi!
 My name is Damir Akchurin.
-I'm a PhD student at the Civil and Systems Engineering department of the Johns Hopkins University in Baltimore, MD.
+I'm a PhD candidate at the Civil and Systems Engineering Department of the Johns Hopkins University in Baltimore, MD.
 My current research focuses on investigating the system reliability of cold-forced steel structures.